Spring Into the 2024 Art Show Season

 Side Arts: From exhibitions to vendor events to residencies, find verified calls for visual artists of all kinds.

-Sunshine Artist: Reviews of art shows and fairs across the U.S.
+Sunshine Artist: Celebrating 50 years as an art and craft show resource, this magazine features reviews of art shows and fairs across the U.S.

-AFSB: The Art Fair Sourcebook is designed to help artists and event organizers find the best fit for them.
+AFSB: The Art Fair Sourcebook is designed to help artists and event organizers find the best fit for specific styles of work and price ranges.

 ZAPP: Apply to a number of art shows from one central website.

-Also, check out regional arts organizations for lists of events and calls for artists.
-Two useful organizations are Art and Seek (a North Texas hub for art news and events) and the Arts Foundation of Cape Cod (a regional nonprofit promoting and supporting the arts in the Cape Cod and Barnstable County area).
+Also, be sure to check out your regional arts organizations for lists of events and calls for artists.
+Two examples of these useful organizations are Art and Seek (a North Texas hub for art news and events) and the Arts Foundation of Cape Cod (a regional nonprofit promoting and supporting the arts in the Cape Cod and Barnstable County area).

 Wishing you a prolific and profitable springtime!
-Let us know how it’s going with a comment below.
+Let us know how it’s going with a comment below, or share your own favorite art-show scouting methods.